On compact exceptional objects in derived module categories: Questions and remarks

-The following result would not be surprising to the reader at all, though we do not find an explicit statement in literature.
+The following result would not be surprising to the reader at all.
+Actually, the classifications up to derived equivalence has been obtained.
+For details, please refer to \cite{AH,HRS,Keller}.

-\begin{proposition} Any connected hereditary algebra of finite representation type is only derived equivalent to finitely many basic algebras up to isomorphism. \end{proposition}
+\begin{proposition} Any connected hereditary algebra of finite representation type has only finitely many basic tilting complexes up to isomorphism and degree shift.
+Consequently, it is derived equivalent to finitely many basic algebras up to isomorphism. \end{proposition}

-\begin{proof} Let $T$ be a basic tilting complex in $D^b (A)$ where $A$ is connected and hereditary and has finite representation type.
-Note that the length of every indecomposable exceptional object in $K^b (_AP)$ is bounded by $2$.
+\begin{proof} Let $T$ be a basic tilting complex in $\D$ where $A$ is connected and hereditary and has finite representation type.
+Note that the length of every indecomposable exceptional object in $\K$ is bounded by $2$.
 Therefore, the length of $T$ is bounded by $2n$, where $n$ is the number of isomorphism classes of simple $A$-modules.
 But it is clear that $T$ corresponds to sequence

 where all $M_i$ are indecomposable $A$-modules.
 Therefore, $r_n - r_1 \leqslant 2n$.\footnote{Actually, $r_{i+1} - r_i \leqslant 1$ for $1 \leqslant i \leqslant n-1$ since $\Ext_A^2 (-, -) = 0$.
-Otherwise, as did in the proof of the previous proposition, we can show that $A$ is derived equivalent to an algebra which is not connected.
+Otherwise, as we did in the proof of the previous proposition, we can show that $A$ is derived equivalent to an algebra which is not connected.
 This is impossible.} Since $A$ is of finite representation type, the number of such sequences of length at most $2n$ is finite.
-That is, there are only finitely many basic tilting complexes up to degree shift and isomorphism.
-The conclusion follows clearly. \end{proof}
+That is, there are only finitely many basic tilting complexes up to degree shift and isomorphism. \end{proof}

-In Section 2 we proved that the lengths of all basic tilting complexes must be bounded if the lengths of all indecomposable compact exceptional objects are bounded.
+In Section 2 we proved that if the lengths of all indecomposable compact exceptional objects are bounded, so are the lengths of all tilting complexes.
 We wonder whether the converse statement is true.
-This is not obvious since Bongartz's lemma is not true in derived categories; see \cite{Rickard1}.
-Therefore, given an indecomposable compact exceptional object $T$ in $D^b (A)$, people do not know whether there must exist another compact exceptional object $T' \in D^b(A)$ such that $T \oplus T'$ is a basic tilting complex.
-It is also not clear to the author that whether there exists an algebra $A$ for which the lengths of compact exceptional objects are bounded, but there are infinitely many basic tilting objects in $D^b(A)$ up to isomorphism and degree shifts, or even more stronger, $A$ is derived equivalent to infinitely many basic algebras up to isomorphism.
+This is not obvious since Bongartz's lemma does not hold in derived categories; see \cite{Rickard1}.
+Therefore, given an indecomposable compact exceptional object $T$ in $\D$, people do not know whether there must exist another compact exceptional object $T' \in \D$ such that $T \oplus T'$ is a basic tilting complex.
+It is also not clear to the author whether there exists an algebra $A$ for which the lengths of tilting objects are bounded, but $A$ is derived equivalent to infinitely many algebras in different Morita equivalence classes.
 It would be interesting to describe some concrete examples, or show that it is not possible.